Katrin-Drys/WP8_programming/docs/source/03_MDprogram.rst

 In this case, we will implement the Velocity Verlet algorithm for a harmonic oscillator.
 As a starting point, rewrite your fcc program into a subroutine and call this subroutine within a program, which will from now on be your main program.
+You can either store the fcc subroutine in a module in another file or include it in the same file as the main program.
 Once you have managed to create the fcc box via the main program, the next step is to develop a MD program for the harmonic oscillator by calculating the forces and the potential energy.